jake-hatfield/jake-hatfield/src/lib/markdown/projects/leadgeek-v1-app/index.md

 Pre-built affiliate tracking systems charge fat commissions on top of what you're already paying your affiliates.
 Therefore, I decided to cut out the middleman and opted to create Leadgeek's affiliate system myself.

 Once it was ready, I plugged it into the [v1 site](./leadgeek-v1-site) as the entry point.
-I ended up using a slightly re-worked variation for [v2](./leadgeek-v2) that simplified the system a bit, but the affiliate system generally looked like this:
+I ended up using a slightly re-worked variation for [v2](./leadgeek-v2) that simplified the system a bit, but it generally looked like this:

 1. Affiliates must apply via the v1 site.
 2. If approved, affiliates are assigned a unique Leadgeek ID, `lgid`.